thegetty/inventories-and-surveys/README.md

 Remove title truncation from PDF footer

 **content/_assets/javascript/application/index.js**
-Added copyURL() function to strip zero-width spaces from URLs on copy, which were added to improve URL line breaks
+Added copyURL() function to strip zero-width spaces from URLs on copy, which were added to improve URL line breaks;
+Added '.sidebar-list a' to invalidHashLinkSelectors as sidebar links were breaking on section landing pages

 **content/_computed/eleventyComputed.js**
 Added `sidebar` to global page data, for listing sidebars in TOC in `_includes/components/table-of-contents/item/list.js`